kesettle/project3/README.md

 # Introduction

-The data set used for analysis is the `OnlineNewsPopularity` sudata set from UCI Machine Learning Repository.
+The data set used for analysis is the `OnlineNewsPopularity` data set from UCI Machine Learning Repository.
 The data set has 61 variables in total, as well as 39644 observations.
 First, we will take a subset data set by filter according to the data channel.
-The lifestyle channel is first chosen for analysis.
+There are 6 data channels,which are `lifestyle`, `entertainment`, `bus`, `socmed`,`tech`, `world`, .The lifestyle channel is first chosen for analysis.
 For our project, we will take variables(With description of each variable):
 + `n_tokens_title`: Number of words in the title
 + `n_tokens_content`: Number of words in the content
 + `num_imgs`: Number of images
 + `average_token_length`: Average length of the words in the content
 + `is_weekend`: Was the article published on the weekend?
 + `global_rate_positive_words`: Rate of positive words in the content
 + `num_keywords`: Number of keywords in the metadata

 The response variable that we are interested in is the `shares` variable, which stands for the number of sales in social network.
 A basic EDA will be performed at first to examine the relationship between covariates and `shares`.
 Then predicted modeling is applied to predict the number of sales, which will be illustrated in detail below.

 # Data read in